|Free download of Necrologue (requires Amnesia: The Dark Descent)||Download from Steam.|

 But what makes it more confusing is that you see the same dead body that Clarence used just lying outside of the room.

-And while I liked Clarence’s character in Black Plague, he doesn’t seem to be as entertaining in Necrologue.
+While I liked Clarence’s character in Black Plague, he doesn’t seem to be as entertaining in Necrologue.
 This is because that in Black Plague, you get a sense that Clarence is antagonizing you and will do whatever he can to throw you off.
-He even taunts about the deaths of people currently important to Philip, in an attempt to break the man’s morale.
+He even taunts about the deaths of people important to Philip, in an attempt to break the man’s morale.

 Oddly enough, Tom “Red” Redwood makes a return as a disembodied voice to encourage Philip along his way.
 It is unknown how he could do this and why.
 After a certain point in the game, we never hear from him again.